-Some of the reasons tenants ask to transfer to another unit, is noisy neighbors, nearness to garbage disposal or elevator, other residents are unfriendly on their floor, they feel fearful where they are, they don’t like the view, too many stairs to walk up, or their rental unit has recurring mechanical issues.
+Tenants ask about apartment transfers for a lot of reasons including more comfort, better quality and design, one that’s been recently renovated, higher floor, specific amenities, noisy neighbors, nearness to garbage disposal or elevator, other residents are unfriendly on their floor, they feel fearful where they are, they don’t like the view, too many stairs to walk up, or their rental unit has recurring mechanical issues.

 Whether you should discourage intra-building moves is your decision of course, but here’s a process and policy you could use to manage tenant move requests professionally.

-Residents may request to transfer from one unit to another.
-It’s critical for management to establish a policy with eligibility criteria to prevent potential claim of discrimination or preferential treatment.
+Residents may request to transfer from one apartment unit to another.
+It’s critical for management to establish a policy with respect to eligibility criteria, to prevent potential claim of discrimination or preferential treatment.

 As a good practice, we recommend management work on the following steps: